Understanding White Knuckle Sobriety & If It Can Help You Stay Sober

 However, relying solely on willpower can be challenging, and many individuals find it difficult to maintain sobriety over the long term without additional support or tools.

-One of the key challenges of white knuckle sobriety is the constant need to resist temptation.
+One of the critical challenges of white-knuckle sobriety is the constant need to resist temptation.
 This can be particularly challenging in social situations where drugs or alcohol are present.
-It requires a strong sense of self-awareness and the ability to recognize triggers before they become overwhelming.
+It requires a strong self-awareness and recognizing triggers before they become overwhelming.
+(4)

 It’s also important to note that willpower alone is not always enough to overcome addiction.
 Many individuals benefit from additional support such as therapy, support groups, or medication-assisted treatment.